immuni-app/immuni-documentation/Technology Description.md

 Security is one of the most critical topics when it comes to Immuni.
 What follows is a discussion of some of the measures taken to protect user data, both while stored on the Android Mobile Client and when sent to any of the Backend Services.

-The Android App stores data inside [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences) encrypting this information using AES256.
+The Android App stores data inside [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), encrypting them using AES256.
 The encryption key is generated on the Android Mobile Client and stored in its [keystore](https://developer.android.com/training/articles/keystore).

 To generate the encryption keys on the Android Mobile Client, we use [Jetpack](https://developer.android.com/topic/security/data).